awelm/blog/content/posts/scala.md

 #### [Every Expression Returns a Value](https://www.oreilly.com/library/view/learning-scala/9781449368814/ch03.html)

 Every expression in Scala returns a value.
 Functions, pattern matches, if-statements, etc will all implicitly return the value of the last evaluated statement.
 It's considered best practice to rely on these implicit returns instead of using the `return` keyword.
 This starts to make sense when we recognize that `return` is used to manage program control-flow.
 Remember that functional languages like Scala encourage you to focus on data flow via functional composition instead.
 And because every statement returns a value, we're actually able to create a program by wiring statements together in a functional manner.
-The free use of `return` makes programs more complicated because we must consider cases where a function returns early and how that can affect other code.